 3. If you increase the focal length even more, by using a telephoto lens , the background will be a total blur.
 The telephoto lens will also magnify your subject so you can see all the details there are to see in it.

-4. 50 MM lens is a very good choice for general purpose photography, and still life subjects.
+4. A 50 MM lens is a very good choice for general purpose photography, and still life subjects.

 5. Use a wide angle lens to capture all subjects, near and far, in a sharp focus.
 They are particularly suited for landscape photography.